stohrendorf/csv-prometheus-exporter/README.md

 global:
   # The metrics' time-to-live.
   ttl: <seconds = 60>
+  [background-resilience: <integer = 1>] # how many "ttl" time spans to keep the metrics in background after they
+                                         # exceed their ttl
+  [long-term-resilience: <integer = 10>] # how many "ttl" time spans to keep long-term metrics in background after they
+                                         # exceed their ttl
   # If prefix is set, all metrics (including process metrics)
   # will be exposed as "prefix:metric-name".
   [prefix: <string>]